LMNTL/react-pdb-view/README.md

 # React PDB Viewer

+## What is it?

+A simple React component for displaying molecular orbital models from Protein Databank (.pdb) files.
+Uses [three-full](https://github.com/Itee/three-full) and the PDBLoader class from the Three.js examples to load and display models in a WebGL context.

 ## How to use it

 If you're in a hurry, the only required prop is `url`.